nicollaslopes/nicollaslopes/README.md

 My name is Nicollas and I work as a Web Developer.

-I'm currently focusing on improve my backend knowledge, so I've created a <a target="_blank" href="https://nicollaslopes.gitbook.io/backend_roadmap">Portfolio</a> to put all my notes in.
+I'm currently focusing on improve my backend knowledge, so I've created a <a target='_blank' href="https://nicollaslopes.gitbook.io/backend_roadmap">Backend Roadmap Portfolio</a> to put all my notes in.

 ## Detailed Information